Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 ## Tomes and Manuals

-If a character uses one of the manuals, tomes or a similar item, the cooldown extends to all future copies in addition to the item used for that character i.e. If a character uses a Manual of Gainful Exercise or Tome of Leadership and Influence, the time in which it takes to use that manual again extends to any of that item found in the future.
+Reading a Tome of X or Manual of X requires a downtime.
+Two tomes or manuals may be read in one downtime.
+If a character uses one of the manuals, tomes or a similar stat-boosting item, the cooldown extends to all future copies of the item used for that character.
+I.E., If a character uses a Manual of Gainful Exercise, they would not be able to benefit from another Manual of Gainful Excercise for a century.
+They could still read a Tome of Leadership and Influence their next downtime.

 ## Magical Armor (Generic variant)